simmu/contact/README.md

     We just created our first screen for the app.
 That wasn't that hard right?
 Now we have a main screen that displays list of contact names, but it doesn't do anything.
 We need to be able to see the detail of each contact.
 So, on whenever a user click on the name, the app should show them the contact detail that display the seletect contact's phone, email and address.
 Lets create the UI for the detail page.

+**Step 5.1: UI - Connecting the dots**

+   **Objective**

+    Yay, we have created 2 screens for our app.
+We have a home screen that display the list of contact and detail screen that shows the detial information.
+Now, we will give the first breath to our app by connecting these 2 screens together.
+When a user click on the contact list from the home screen, it should navigate to the detail view.